 Q: How can I get to work if I can’t drive?

 If you had a valid license when you were arrested for DUI / OUI, then you can install an ignition interlock device in your car and apply for a permit from the ADLRO to keep driving.
 There is no limit to where or when you can drive with your ADLRO Permit as long as you are driving a car with an ignition interlock device.

 Q: What if I lose my license but continue to drive?

-If you lose your license and continue to drive WITHOUT AN IGNITION INTERLOCK DEVICE AND A VALID PERMIT you risk being cited under Hawaii Revised Statutes Sec 291E-62.
+If your license is revoked and you continue to drive WITHOUT AN IGNITION INTERLOCK DEVICE AND A VALID PERMIT you risk being cited under Hawaii Revised Statutes Sec 291E-62.
 The penalties under this statute range from a mandatory 3 days in jail for a first offense to a mandatory 1 year in jail for a third or more offense.
 If you are cited for this offense it is very important you consult with a criminal defense attorney.

 Q: What is the punishment for drunk driving?

 The punishment for drunk driving can range from a fine for your first DUI offense to prison sentence for your third or more offense in 10 years.
 Many factors will impact your sentence.
 You should consult with a Maui DUI lawyer before you get to the point of being sentenced.